Watch now: N.C. Folk Festival brings local performers to iconic Greensboro spots

 It will join forces this year with the 34th annual Carolina Blues Festival.
 The Piedmont Blues Preservation Society will present acoustic artist Veronika Jackson as part of the collaboration.

 Planners of both annual festivals concluded that they could not create the usual face-to-face events downtown safely during the COVID-19 pandemic.
-The pandemic has canceled events worldwide and prompted statewide restrictions on large crowds.
+The pandemic has caused events worldwide to be canceled and prompted statewide restrictions on large crowds.

 That filming will produce about six hours of pre-recorded live acts, most from North Carolina.